paxxydevv/pimine/README.md

 ### Quick Start (Using Precompiled Binaries — Easiest Way)

-The binaries are already in the repo releases: `mypiserver-arm` and `mypiserverx86-64`.
+The binaries are already in the repo releases: `pimine-arm` and `pimine-x86-64`.

 **0.1:** Install the precompiled binaries:
 **ARM**